PODCAST "The Bulletin"

 Theme: ecological thinking within the Franciscan Doctrine.

-Guest: Paulo Mendes Pinto is the coordinator of the Science of Religions area at the Lusófona University, being responsible for the REC-XXI project – Religions, Education, and Citizenship (since 2018), where he directed the Master's program (2007-2011) and the Bachelor's degree in Science of Religions (2007-2017).
-He is an advisor to the administration of Lusófona University and General Director of the Academic Superior Council of the Lusófona Group.
+Guest: Paulo Mendes Pinto is the coordinator of the area of Religious Studies at the Universidade Lusófona, being responsible for the REC-XXI project – Religions, Education, and Citizenship (since 2018), where he directed the Master's program (2007-2011) and the Bachelor's degree in Religious Studies (2007-2017).
+He is an advisor to the administration of the Universidade Lusófona and General Director of the Academic Superior Council of the Lusófona Group.

 Episode 17, 2024

-Theme: publications from the Editorial Center of the Santa Casa da Misericórdia de Lisboa.
+Theme: publications of the Editorial Center of the Santa Casa da Misericórdia de Lisboa.

-Guest: Samuel Esteves holds a degree in Social Sciences, specializing in Science, Culture, and Education, with a Master's in Planning and Evaluation of Development Processes from ISCTE.
+Guest: Samuel Esteves holds a degree in Social Sciences, with a specialization in Science, Culture, and Education, and a Master's in Planning and Evaluation of Development Processes from ISCTE.
 He has worked at SCML since 2005, having been deputy director in the Social Action Directorate, and since 2011 has served as Unit Director at the Editorial Center of the Directorate of Culture.

 Episode 16, 2024